 Based on the security provided, loans can be classified into two main categories:

 Secured loan refers to loans where you have to pledge collateral.
-A prime example of secured loans would be home loan.
-In case of a home loan, your house acts as a security to it. lender.
-In case you default on your loan, the lender holds the right to seize your property to recover the loan.
+A prime example of secured loans would be home loans.
+In the case of a home loan, your house acts as a security to the lender.
+In case you default on your loan, the lender holds the right to seize your property to recover the loan dues.